A newborn wrapped in a blanket rests calmly in a caregiver’s arms, showing healthy skin tone as adults gently observe for signs of jaundice.

 Jaundice is very common in newborn babies, and most often it’s the kind that will clear up on its own within a couple of weeks.

 Remember that quick diagnosis and treatment can help ensure that the jaundice is well managed and doesn’t cause any problems for your baby.
-Soon things will settle down and you can get on with enjoying the newborn phase.
+Soon, things will likely settle down, and you can get on with enjoying the newborn phase.

 How we wrote this article